RafDevX/kthesis-typst/src/lib.typ

       external-org: "Företag AB",
     ),
   ),
-  // Thesis examiner; must be internal so all fields are mandatory
+  // Thesis examiner; must be internal to the school so all fields are mandatory
   examiner: (
     first-name: "Charlie",
     last-names: "Johnson",